Building a Modern Blog with Next.js and MDX

 Fetching Posts

-A utility function reads and parses all posts at build time:
+A recursive utility function finds all posts across year folders at build time:

 export function getAllPosts(): BlogPost[] {